 The Florida Association of Academic Nonpublic Schools (FAANS) is an association of private school accrediting organizations.
-FAANS hosted a meeting in Tallahassee in January 2012.
-Staff from the Office of Independent Education and Parental Choice gave a presentation on issues related to scholarship programs and private schools in Florida.
+FAANS hosted a meeting in Tallahassee in March 2013.
+Mike Kooi, former Executive Director of the Office of Independent Education and Parental Choice gave a presentation on issues related to scholarship programs and private schools in Florida.